kodell-64/Task-Keeper/README.md

 ## Testing

 One can run a small suite of unit tests against the service by executing 'go test'.
-Have a look 'process_test.go' to review the tests that have been implemented.
+Have a look at 'process_test.go' to review the tests that have been implemented.